FhenixProtocol/cofhe-docs/docs/devdocs/architecture/user-facing-utilities/cofhejs.md

 | **Function**         | Provides functionality to initialize TFHE, generate and manage permits, encrypt input data, and read encrypted data. |
 | **Responsibilities** | Handle primary interactions with FHE enabled contracts and the CoFHE Co-Processor.                                             |

-CoFHE.js is the JavaScript library that provides client-side functionality for interacting with CoFHE smart contracts.
+Cofhejs is the JavaScript library that provides client-side functionality for interacting with CoFHE smart contracts.
 It handles encryption, decryption, and communication with the blockchain.

 ## Installation